Dean Preston

+Born and having grown up in New York City, Preston graduated from Bowdoin College with a degree in anthropology and economics before moving to San Francisco.
+He graduated with a J.D. from UC Hastings College of the Law and was staff attorney for the Tenderloin Housing Clinic from 2000 to 2008, after which he founded and led Tenants Together, a tenant advocacy organization.
+Preston is a member of the Democratic Socialists of America.

 Early life and education

-Preston was born in New York City.
+Preston was born in New York City to a Jewish family.
 His father and grandparents were refugees from Nazi Germany during World War II.
+His mother was a New Yorker.
 Their family owned a co-operative apartment in Greenwich Village.
+Preston attended Horace Mann School, a prestigious Ivy League preparatory, which he graduated from in 1987.
 Preston attended Bowdoin College, where he met his future wife, Jenckyn Goosby.

 He graduated in 1991 with a major in anthropology and economics.
 After graduation, the couple moved to Jenckyn's native San Francisco in 1993, settling down near Alamo Square.
 Preston studied law at UC Hastings College of the Law, where he was classmates with Molly McKay.
 Preston studied international human rights law, completed an externship at the Hague, and interned for the California Rural Legal Assistance.
 He received his J.D. in 1996.

 Early career

 After law school, Preston worked for the law firm of John Burris, an Oakland-based attorney representing victims in police brutality cases.
 Preston spent the late 1990s working at public interest firms and clerked for Judge D. Lowell Jensen at the U.S. District Court for the Northern District of California from 1997 to 1998.
 He joined the non-profit Tenderloin Housing Clinic in 2000 and transitioned to tenant rights law.
 As a staff attorney for THC, Preston represented tenants against evictions, particularly tenants facing eviction due to California’s Ellis Act, a law passed in 1985 which allows landlords to evict all tenants in a building and take the building out of the housing market.

 Preston was a co-owner of the bar and nightclub Cafe du Nord in the Castro District of San Francisco.

 In 2008, Preston founded Tenants Together, a coalition of more than 50 local tenant rights organizations in California.
 Preston served as Executive Director of the organization which advocated for state legislation and helped form local tenant unions to push for rent control and tenants rights laws in several cities in California.